 The main idea behind the pattern is to deploy an additional component/application together with the primary application.
-The "sidecar" pattern shown in Figure 15 can provide additional supporting features for the primary app without making changes in its code.
-The primary application and the "sidecar" should share the lifecycle, it means every time we deploy or remove the primary application, the same should happen to the 'sidecar'.
+The "sidecar" pattern shown in Figure 15 can provide additional supporting features for the primary application and the "sidecar" should share the lifecycle, it means every time we deploy or remove the primary application, the same should happen to the 'sidecar'.
 The lifecycle sharing requirement makes some deployment and packaging formats more suitable for sidecar pattern than others.
 One of the well-suited formats for 'sidecar' are containers, which will be used in our backend.
 Using a 'sidecar' proxy component introduces security-by-design to the application, by configuring primary application APIs to be only accessible from localhost so no other components will be able to access the primary application without communication through sidecar proxy.